 These 3 Phantoms work the same way - they perform a profile visit on your behalf.

-Our recommendation is to not exceed 80 profile visits (i.e. scraping/connection request/message) per day with a standard LinkedIn account.
-If you're a LinkedIn Premium/Sales Navigator user you can safely reach 150 daily profile visits, allowing you to double your automation capabilities.
+Our recommendation is not to exceed 80 profile visits (i.e., scraping/connection request/message) per day with a standard LinkedIn account.
+If you're a LinkedIn Premium/Sales Navigator user, you can safely reach 150 daily profile visits, allowing you to double your automation capabilities.

 So, for instance, if you plan 60 connection requests per day with a regular account using LinkedIn Network Booster, you should send a maximum of 20 messages per day with LinkedIn Message Sender: 60 connections + 20 messages = 80 profile visits.

-If you exceed these recommendations, LinkedIn may begin to disconnect you and cause your Phantoms to encounter errors (i.e. expired session cookies), and if you continue anyway, LinkedIn could begin to send you warnings.
+If you exceed these recommendations, LinkedIn may begin to disconnect you and cause your Phantoms to encounter errors (i.e., expired session cookies), and if you continue anyway, LinkedIn could begin to send you warnings.
 Rest assured, we've seen very few accounts banned so far - the majority being fake accounts or those that have attempted to scrape thousands of profiles a day over a continuous period.

 Recommended rate limits for top LinkedIn Phantoms (find a comprehensive list in this article):